 But just because it has a limited supply, the demand won’t increase.
 It got to have some value, which at this moment, is not existential for HIH Token.

 Not just that, the supply of the token is also a factor, which is at 1 Billion tokens.
-So the supply is actually more than the demand, which we can verify as we near to the end of ICO.
+So the supply is more than the demand, which we can verify as we near to the end of ICO.

 Please let me know if you want to see more parameters to be added to my analysis or want to give me some tips or want to correct me on my findings or even want to share some secret regarding the companies I would be writing in time.

 The above was just an analysis for those who want to spend less time finding about the project.
-But please don’t consider this as an investment advice.
+But please don’t consider this as investment advice.